The Momo Deal and the Last Goodbye

 Not because of her unfulfilled wishes, but because she owes Naman a plate of momo, as Naman paid the bill of their last meal before her death.

-Set in Jaipur, Jindal’s film is a step into a surreal world from the first frame.
-After the funeral, Mahima comes back to fulfill her debt of momos.
-In the next few minutes, the audience sees both of them roaming around the streets of Jaipur and Mahima doing a lot of crazy stuff, including search for momos at the dead of night.
+Set in Jaipur, Jindal’s Momo Deal is a step into a surreal world from the first frame.
+After the funeral, Mahima comes back to fulfill her debt of a plate of momos.
+In the next few minutes, the audience sees both of them roaming around the streets of Jaipur and Mahima doing a lot of crazy stuff.

 A tale of friendship